 Lauren Dixon — Awards & Events Manager

-Lauren is The Walkley Foundation’s awards and events manager, overseeing the entry and judging process for the Walkley Awards for Excellence in Journalism, Walkley Young Journalist of the Year Award and Freelance Journalist of the Year Award.
+Lauren is The Walkley Foundation’s national awards and events manager, overseeing the entry and judging process for the Walkley Awards for Excellence in Journalism, Walkley Young Journalist of the Year Award, Freelance Journalist of the Year Award, Women’s Leadership, Arts Awards and Best Industrial Reporting.
 She also manages the Walkley Foundation’s year long program of events and looks after the Walkley literary and documentary programs .
 Before joining the Walkleys in 2011, Lauren worked in book publishing at Allen & Unwin and was the NSW marketing manager for Palace Cinemas.
-She has a thing for cats dressed up as sushi.

-Clare is commissioning editor for The Walkley Magazine and programs events including Storyology, CommsDirect, journalism exchanges, public talks and the Walkley training program.
-If you’ve got a story idea, a great project you want to share, a request for a workshop or skill you’d like to learn, or a hot tip for a brilliant speaker, you should definitely email Clare.
-Originally from St George in regional Queensland, Clarestarted as an intern at the Walkley Foundation after graduating from Queensland University of Technology in 2006.
+Clare manages communications and editorial for the Walkleys, including editing The Walkley Magazine.
+She also works on programming events including Storyology and public talks.
+If you’ve got a story idea, a great project you want to share, or a hot tip for a brilliant speaker, you should definitely email Clare.
+Originally from St George in regional Queensland, Clare started as an intern at the Walkley Foundation after graduating from Queensland University of Technology in 2006.
 She has been hard to get rid of ever since, even after a couple of years living in New York as a freelance writer.

 Helen Johnstone — Development Manager